deezicypher/eccom-kafka/README.md

 # eccom-kafka
-Eccomerce microservice  web app with kafka
+Eccomerce microservice  api with kafka integration

+showcases how kafka integration works on a web app.